MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/azure-ai-search.md

 If you already connected the AI Search resource that contains the index you want to use to your project, skip this step.

 1. Access your Azure AI Search resource
     - In the Azure portal, navigate to the AI Search resource that contains the index you want to use.
+    - In the Overview tab, copy the URL of your resource.
+The URL should be in the format `https://<your-resource-name>.search.windows.net/`.
      :::image type="content" source="../../media/tools/ai-search/connection-endpoint.png" alt-text="A screenshot of an AI Search resource Overview tab in the Azure portal." lightbox="../../media/tools/ai-search/connection-endpoint.png":::

 2. From the left-hand navigation bar, scroll down to the Settings section and select **Keys**.
-Under the **API Access Control** section, ensure the option **Both** API key and Role-based access control is selected.
+    - Under the **API Access Control** section, ensure the option **Both** API key and Role-based access control is selected.
+    - If you want the connection to use API Keys for authentication, copy one of the keys under **Manage admin keys**.
     :::image type="content" source="../../media/tools/ai-search/acs-azure-portal.png" alt-text="A screenshot of an AI Search resource Keys tab in the Azure portal." lightbox="../../media/tools/ai-search/acs-azure-portal.png":::

 3. In Azure AI Foundry, navigate to the project you created in the agent setup.
 Click on **Open in management center**.